 Vol 7: Records and Files of the Quarterly Courts of Essex County, Massachusetts

 He was called before the court in 1647 and reprimanded for "sleeping in the barn" rather than watching the cows during his evening shift.
 He had a reputation in Ipswich for drinking and losing his temper and was always the butt of jokes and pranks.
 Troubles with Sheep - Thomas Granger was the 16 year old son of Thomas and Grace Granger of Plymouth Plantation, and was a servant to Love Brewster of Duxbury.
 He was found guilty of having sexual relations with animals in Love’s barn.
 Granger’s execution on September 8, 1642 was the first in the Massachusetts Bay Colony.
-300 years on Grape Island - Grape Island is a part of the town of Ipswich that was once a small, but thriving community of fishermen, farmers, and clam diggers.
-There was an abundance of farmland, fish and fowl for the people who lived on this narrow, isolated strip of land.
+300 years on Grape Island - Grape Island is a part of Ipswich that was once a small but thriving community, and briefly a popular summer resort.
+In 1941, 3000 acres of Plum Island including Grape Island were purchased by the U.S. government to establish the Parker River National Wildlife Refuge.
+Lewis Kilborn, the island's last resident, was allowed to continue living in the family home, where he died in 1984.
 Police open fire at the Ipswich Mills Strike, June 10, 1913 - On June 10, 1913,police fired into a crowd of protesting immigrant workers at the Ipswich hosiery mill.
 A young Greek woman named Nicholetta Paudelopoulou was shot in the head and killed by police.
 Fifteen persons, including the local leaders of the I.W.W. were taken into custody.
 The Bones of Masconomet - On March 6, 1659 a young man named Robert Cross dug up the remains of the Agawam chief Masconomet, and carried his skull on a pole through Ipswich streets, an act for which Cross was imprisoned, sent to the stocks, then returned to prison until a fine was paid.
 Mason’s Claim - On January 4, 1681, John T. Mason presented the King's letter to the General Court, which ordered "all said tenants" to appear in Ipswich.
 If an ancient claim was confirmed, every land title would be worthless and a landed medieval system known as "quit-rents" could be grafted upon New England.
 The defiant Samuel Appleton - In 1687, a warrant was issued for the arrest of several Ipswich men for being "seditiously inclined and disaffected to his Majesty's government."
 The 62-year-old Major Samuel Appleton scorned the appearance of submission and remained imprisoned in the cold Boston Jail through the winter.
 One Third for the Widow - Under Puritan law, widows could keep only one third of their property.
 Martha Ringe was widowed with small children after her husband died.
 After considering her petition, the court allowed Martha to marry John Wood before three years had passed "in order to advance her circumstances."
 Life in the Ipswich jails - The Ipswich stone jail on Green Street, built in 1806, was a notoriously cruel and inhospitable place.
 Sixteen British prisoners were kept hostage there during the War of 1812 and treated so cruelly that they were removed by the District marshal.